giancarlo/gbc/docs/language-reference.md

 ### Emitting Values with `next`

 The `next` keyword is used within a function to emit a value.
-A function can emit multiple values.
+A function can emit one, multiple or zero values.

 ```ts
 emitValues = {